haakco/deploying-laravel-app/Stage_1/README.md

 ### Step 4.4: Install the basics to run Laravel

-In the following steps I'll only go over what an ansible command does for the first time its use.
+In the following steps, I'll only go over what an ansible command does for the first time its use.

 #### Install the database

-We'll be adding all of steps to the following new file ```roles/postgresql/tasks/main.yml```.
+We'll be adding all of the steps to the following new file ```roles/postgresql/tasks/main.yml```.
 You can find the final version [here](./ansible/roles/postgresql/tasks/main.yml)

-To install the database we'll need to add the repository's key, add the repository, install postgres and finally run the commands to create the db and user.
+To install the database, we'll need to add the repository's key, add the repository, install Postgres and finally, run the commands to create the DB and user.

 First lets add the key: